isomerpages/pris-test/_join-us/Volunteers/Apply as a Volunteer.md

 [Click here](link form sg) to join the Singapore Prison Service as a volunteer.

-If you have queries relating to volunteering with SPS, you can email us at
+If you have any questions about volunteering with SPS, you can email us at
 <a href="mailto:PRIS_Volunteers@pris.gov.sg">PRIS_Volunteers@pris.gov.sg</a>.